 Golf betting FAQs

 Yes.
-If sports betting is regulated in your region, betting on golf and the PGA is legal.
+If sports betting is regulated in your region, betting on golf and the PGA Tour is legal.

 Yes.
 Most online sportsbooks in the world offer golf betting.